 (but completely refurbished) pin that may at times have minor problems to fix?

-What is the cost of a typical modern pinball game?
+What is the cost of a typical modern pinball game or how much is my pinball game worth?

 Most pinball machines can vary considerably in price depending on a number of factors like: